 Once graduating from an approved paramedic program, you must become certified through NREMT.
 However, the NREMT certification doesn’t guarantee practice.

 A paramedic must possess a state license for practice in a particular state.
 Some states will grant licenses based on NREMT certification.
 Others administer their own licensing tests.

 Paramedics must also renew certification in two-year cycles by taking the exam or continuing education.
 NCCP (Paramedic National Continued Competency Program) requires 60 hours of continued education for recertification.

 EMT vs. Paramedic Salary

-According to Payscale, EMTs in the U.S. earns an average annual salary of $30,500.
+According to Payscale, EMTs in the U.S. earn an average annual salary of $30,500.
 Paramedics earn an average annual salary of $46,500.

 EMT vs. Paramedic: Which is Better?

-The truth is, both of these EMS positions offer unique opportunities.
+The truth is, both EMT and paramedic positions offer unique opportunities.

 EMTs have fewer responsibilities and limited duties.
 You need less training to start working as an EMT, but the salary is also lower.

 Paramedics need a lot of training, but they’re also responsible for advanced emergency care, including advanced life support services, to patients.
 And they’re better compensated for that too.